komit-consulting/sale-workflow/sale_partner_primeship/README.rst

 Usage
 =====

-To make a product that activates primeship on sale order, you have to edit it, set its type to service and go to the product form Sales tab and tick the Activates primeship checkbox:
+To configure a product that activates primeship upon sale order
+confirmation:

+- Edit the desired product and set its type to "Service"
+- Navigate to the "Sales" tab in the product form
+- Enable the "Activates primeship" checkbox
+- Define the primeship duration (in months)

 |image1|

-You can then set a primeship duration.

-You can see current primeship availability for a customer:
+You can easily view a customer's current primeship status directly from their partner record:

 |image2|

-And a click on the widget will get you to the primeship list view for this customer:
+Clicking on the primeship status widget will redirect you to a detailed list view showing all primeship records for that specific customer:

 |image3|

+This interface allows you to track membership history, expiration dates, and manage customer primeship records efficiently.

 .. |image1| image:: https://raw.githubusercontent.com/OCA/sale-workflow/18.0/sale_partner_primeship/static/description/primeship-product.png
 .. |image2| image:: https://raw.githubusercontent.com/OCA/sale-workflow/18.0/sale_partner_primeship/static/description/partner-with-primeship.png